zuck30/neural-network-visualizer/README.md

 ## Overview

 **Neural Network Visualizer** is a web app for exploring neural networks in 3D.
-Built with TensorFlow.js, Three.js, and React, it visualizes real time training and supports parameter tweaks for XOR, Linear Regression, and Circle Classification.
+It visualizes real time training and supports parameter tweaks for XOR, Linear Regression, and Circle Classification.
 This repo is a hobby of mine since i started to learn tensorflow.js

 ### Key Features
 - **3D Visualization**: View layers, weights, and activations in real time.